cecileane/computingtools/pages/notes0906.md

 ## logistics

-Your laptop is going to be your slave and best friend.
+Your laptop is going to be your minion and best friend.
 Invest in it!

 [Hardware requirement](coursedescription.html#hardware-requirements): Linux or Mac.